-The world-class greenhouse facility, currently under development at the University's Hawkesbury Campus, is a partnership between the University and Horticulture Innovation Australia (HIAL).
+The world-class greenhouse facility at the University's Hawkesbury Campus, is a partnership between the University and Horticulture Innovation Australia (HIA).

-With a bold vision is to enhance national and international food security for an energy and water constrained future, this new facility will help Australian growers tap into the latest research and practices within greenhouse crop production to make their operations more efficient, and meet the increased demand for fresh food that can be delivered quickly to markets.
-The facility will have a strong education and training focus, working in partnership with industry partners to provide a student experience which produces career-ready graduates through involvement in engaged learning, projects and research in their studies.
+With a bold vision to enhance national and international food security for an energy and water constrained future, this new facility will help Australian growers tap into the latest research and practices within greenhouse crop production to make their operations more efficient, and meet the increased demand for fresh food that can be delivered quickly to markets.
+The facility has a strong education and training focus, working in partnership with industry and TAFE to produce career-ready graduates through engaged learning, projects and research in their studies.

 Why is the Western Sydney University Greenhouse unique?

-The Greenhouse RETF will enable unprecedented control of temperature, humidity, CO2 and light to deliver higher productivity while lowering energy and water inputs.
-Based on a design from the Wageningen University Research in The Netherlands, the Greenhouse will provide high levels of control over humidity, temperature, light and CO2.
+The Greenhouse research rooms have unprecedented control of temperature, humidity, CO2 and light, as well as technology designed to give higher productivity while lowering energy and water inputs.
+Designed by Wageningen University Research in The Netherlands, the Greenhouse will provide high levels of control over humidity, temperature, light and CO2.
 This facility – the first of its kind and scale in Australia – will allow researchers to test multiple conditions affecting the growth of plants in protected crop environments.
 The results of this research will be increased crop yields and lower costs to both the producers and the environment.

-The nearest known equivalent greenhouse research facility is located in The Netherlands,at the Wageningen University Greenhouse Horticulture Research Institute (WUR).
-To ensure a state-of-the-art Facility design, Western Sydney University has partnered with experts from WUR, Dr JC (Sjaak) Bekker and Dr Silke Hemming, for consultation and advice as to the most appropriate design and construction for the University Greenhouse Research Education and Training Facility.
+The nearest known equivalent greenhouse research facility is located in The Netherlands at the Wageningen University Greenhouse Horticulture Research Institute (WUR).
+To ensure a state-of-the-art Facility design, Western Sydney University has partnered with experts from WUR, Dr JC (Sjaak) Bekker and Dr Silke Hemming, for consultation and advice as to the most appropriate design and construction for the University Greenhouse RETF.
 This partnership with WUR creates an opportunity for Western Sydney University to position itself as a national leader in greenhouse horticulture research and education.
 This partnership will include staff and student exchanges, joint supervision of postgraduate research students, and assistance from WUR to develop training and education resource material.

 The Industry Consulting Committee

-The Greenhouse Research Education and Training Facility Industry Consultation Committee (ICC) provides strategic direction to the research and education programs, as well as providing input into the design phase of the Facility.
+The Greenhouse RETF Industry Consultation Committee (ICC) provides strategic direction to the research and education programs, as well as providing input into the design phase of the Facility.

-- Interaction of plant sciences – engineering, economics
+- Interaction of plant sciences with engineering and economics

 - Establish bench marks in productivity, water use, energy efficiency for key crops

-- Investigate contrasting greenhouse covering materials on light, crop growth and energy balance
+- Investigate contrasting greenhouse cladding materials on light, crop growth and energy balance

 - Investigate potential of 'closed' systems on crop growth, temperature, CO2, water use and energy efficiency